cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v3.0.0.md

 ### Webpack Configuration
 Terra toolkit now provides a default webpack configuration.
 The default webpack config is a function that will flex between production and development modes by passing in the -p flag when compiling with webpack.
 See webpack's documentation on [configuration types](https://webpack.js.org/configuration/configuration-types/) for more information.

-Use terra-toolkits configuration in the app level webpack config, where the app level config adds an `entry` (if consuming terra-dev-site, this has been done for you).
+Use terra-toolkit's configuration in the app level webpack config, where the app level config adds an `entry` and an [`HtmlWebpackPlugin`](https://github.com/jantimon/html-webpack-plugin)- note if consuming terra-dev-site, this has been done for you!
 We recommend using [`webpack-merge`](https://github.com/survivejs/webpack-merge) to combine the app config with terra-toolkit's default config.
 Don't forget that the default config is an function that will needed to be executed first.

 ```javascript
 const path = require('path');